What is Pediatric Occupational Therapy?

 Beyond ADLs (and IADLs for older patients), pediatric OTs work on any skill that is a barrier to participating in these tasks or other age-appropriate occupations, like play or education.
 Commonly, this includes fine, visual & gross motor skills, ability to transition between tasks, emotional & behavioral regulation, ability to process sensory input, attention, and ability to follow directions.

-How do Pediatric OTs Improve Client Functioning and Performance?
+How Do Pediatric Occupational Therapists Improve Client Functioning and Performance?

 Like other settings, pediatric OTs can address deficit areas in a variety of ways.
 Most commonly, pediatric OTs will work to improve the underlying skills to enable a child to participate in appropriate occupations.
 For example, a pediatric OT may work on fine motor coordination to help a child tie their shoes independently.